NickG-Math/C4-Homology/README.md

 # C4-Homology
- Compute the RO(C4) homology of a point as a Green Functor, and beyond...
+This project computes the RO(C4) homology of a point as a Green Functor, and beyond...

 Read the wiki for the full documentation/whitepaper.
 This is enough just to get you started